XilinJia/Xilinota/readme/faq.md

 ## When I open a note in vim, the cursor is not visible

 It seems to be due to the setting `set term=ansi` in .vimrc.
 Removing it should fix the issue.
-See https://github.com/XilinJia/Xilinota/issues/147 for more information.
+See <https://github.com/XilinJia/Xilinota/issues/147> for more information.

-## All my notes got deleted after changing the WebDAV URL!
+## All my notes got deleted after changing the WebDAV URL

 When changing the WebDAV URL, make sure that the new location has the same exact content as the old location (i.e. copy all the Xilinota data over to the new location).
 Otherwise, if there's nothing on the new location, Xilinota is going to think that you have deleted all your data and will proceed to delete it locally too.
 So to change the WebDAV URL, please follow these steps: